stuartellis/sve-personal-website/content/articles/just-task-runner.md

 > See [the package list page](https://just.systems/man/en/chapter_4.html) for a list of the available operating system packages.

-### Adding a Private Copy of just to a Project

-The instructions that are provided in the previous sections install a copy of _just_ for a user or a system.
-To install a copy of _just_ that is private to a project, you have several options.

-Rust and Node.js projects may use packages for _just_.
-To add _just_ to a Node.js project, use the [just-install](https://www.npmjs.com/package/just-install) npm package.
-To include _just_ in a Rust project, add [just](https://crates.io/crates/just) as a package in Cargo.
+## Integrating just with Your Shell

-Finally, you can use the installation script to install a copy of _just_ into a directory within the project.
-If you do this, remember to exclude the path of the _just_ executable file from version control.
+If you install a copy of _just_ into a user account you can integrate with your shell to enable autocompletion and a global set of of tasks.

-### Enabling Autocompletion
+### Enabling Shell Autocompletion

 To enable autocompletion in a shell, use _--completions_ to generate a completion script that you install into the correct location.
 For example, to enable autocompletion for the Bash shell, run this command: